 So now, it was time to put all the pro’s and cons aside, follow common sense and decide on what would be my strategy.
 Would I go for the suggested chemo- and radiotherapy or would I follow an alternative path.

-There is just too much bullshit flying around on the web when it comes to cures for cancer and the only reason for that is money.Anonymous patient in a forum
+There is just too much bullshit about cures for cancer flying around on the web, and the only reason for that is the fuckin’ money.Anonymous patient in a forum

 What I found was that it is basically impossible to inform yourself properly.
 For that, there are simply too many lies floating around in cyber.
 Already back in 2016, for instance, I stumbled upon The Truth About Cancer, a documentary series that promises “you will discover the most effective ways to prevent and beat cancer — from 131 of the world’s top experts — that you won’t hear about elsewhere” and can be watched for free every once in a while.

 Following their free pre-release schedule, I watched all nine videos.
 The premise is catchy: a man – an American man – who loses a few family-members to various types of cancer and starts looking for answers.
 The more I watched, the more I started to feel I was watching an HBO series.
 Catchy amateurishly shot, a nervous man interviewing `specialists´ in various fields like nutrition, cancer, medical science and spirituality.
 All against a background of a totally corrupted medical establishment that does not care about people’s health and is only in it for the money.